oar-team/kameleon/docs/source/recipe.rst

         - debian/wheezy
         - debian

-It also search uppermost within the current section folder.
-For the previous example, in the bootstrap section, the search paths are scanned in this
+It also searches uppermost within the current section folder.
+In the previous example, in the bootstrap section, the search paths are scanned in this
 order: